namtoki/English/sandbox/today.md

 Also, given the timezone constraints, please don't feel obligated to include me.
 Feel free to discuss at a time that works better for Germany and the UK.

-## Multipoint

-...

-## Touch control

-Sorry to jump in, but it seems there's no request to make the touch control during calls reassignable.
-Apparently, they checked with sales and the call center — or whoever handles that — and there were no specific requests.
-I believe Sagawa-san mentioned you about this.

-Should we discuss this beforehand?

 ## Re-married mode